Travel Inspo: Copenhagen Designed for Joy

 CopenHill, Copenhagen

-6. Hygge as a way of living
+6. Hygge as a Way of Living

 Hygge shows up in textures, lighting, materials, and intentional coziness, but at its core it is a mindset rooted in warmth, presence, and savoring life’s quieter moments.
 Copenhagen feels wrapped in Hygge through its soft interiors, intimate spaces, and overall sense of ease.